- What Is An Ombuds?

 General Information about the Policy

 Under university policy, bullying behaviors are prohibited.
 OSU defines bullying as “Conduct of any sort directed at another that is severe, pervasive or persistent, and is of a nature that would cause a reasonable person in the victim’s position substantial emotional distress and undermine his or her ability to work, study or participate in his or her regular life activities or participate in the activities of the University…”.
 The full policy can be viewed HERE.
-Concerns about violations of this policy can be directed to the University’s Office of Equity and Inclusion for consultation and possible investigation.
+Concerns about violations of this policy can be directed to the University’s Office of Equal Opportunity and Access for consultation and possible investigation.
 For additional information about the policy please check out the video below:

 Understanding and Preventing Bullying